Merna221/To-Do-List/README.md

-To-Do List Web App
+# To-Do List Web App

-A simple, responsive To-Do List built with HTML, CSS, and JavaScript.
+A simple, clean, and responsive To-Do List built with **HTML**, **CSS**, and **JavaScript**.

-Features:
+## Features

-Add new tasks
+- Add new tasks

-Mark tasks as complete ✅

-Edit tasks directly in the list
+- Edit tasks directly in the list
+-  Mark tasks as complete

-Delete tasks with confirmation
+- Delete tasks with confirmation

-Saves all tasks using localStorage (no database needed)
+- Data is saved using `localStorage` (no backend needed)

-How it works:
-Tasks are stored in the browser, so they stay even after refreshing the page.

-You can edit tasks inline and save changes easily.
+## How It Works

+- All to-do items are stored locally in your browser using `localStorage`.
+- Tasks can be edited directly in the list and saved.
+- Marked completed tasks show with a strikethrough.
-Built for desktop and mobile — works on any device!
+- Responsive design — works on both desktop and mobile.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript